Look to the East policy: History

-The Look to the East policy focused on securance of the country's equipment needs from countries such as China, Russia, and North Korea.
-Given the success of cooperation with the countries of the Eastern sphere (the mentioned countries), the Look to the East policy as a special strategy used by the Iran's presidents (Messrs.
-"Akbar Hashemi Rafsanjani", "Mohammad Khatami", "Mahmoud Ahmadinejad" and even "Hassan Rouhani").
-Of course, among the mentioned governments, during Ahmadinejad's presidency, due to the unprecedented pressure of the West on the Islamic Republic of Iran under political pretexts, this idea took over the country's diplomatic apparatus, which is the key to solving fundamental problems in foreign policy not located in European capitals but in East Asia.
+The policy focused on securance of the country's equipment needs from countries such as China, Russia, and North Korea.
+Given the success of cooperation with the countries of the Eastern sphere, the policy as a special strategy used by Iranian presidents Akbar Hashemi Rafsanjani, Mohammad Khatami, Mahmoud Ahmadinejad, and Hassan Rouhani.
+Among the mentioned governments, during Ahmadinejad's presidency, due to the unprecedented pressure of the West on the Islamic Republic of Iran under political pretexts, this idea took over the country's diplomatic apparatus, which is the key to solving fundamental problems in foreign policy not located in European capitals but in East Asia.
 According to this, Ahmadinejad, while reforming the approaches and policies of the previous government (Khatami), which was based on establishing and deepening relations with the West and specifically Europe, made special efforts to establish relations with the Eastern world.

 After the end of the government of Mahmoud Ahmadinejad in 2013, the eleventh government led by Hassan Rouhani, although made special efforts to solve the previous problems and subsequently improve relations with the West through the so-called "Joint Comprehensive Plan of Action (JCPOA, BARJAM)" agreement, but Rouhani did not overlooked from East Asia, and specifically the Indo-Pacific strategic area.
 Because he knew that given the specific geopolitical and geostrategic situations, these regions would be able to influence the order of the world power pyramid in the coming years.
-That is why the Rouhani's government set up Iran–China 25-year Cooperation Program as a rising power in politics and international relations.
+This is the reason why Rouhani's government set up the Iran–China 25-year Cooperation Program as a rising power in politics and international relations.

-The Look to the East policy has so far been seen as an escape rather than an opportunity to turn to in times of trouble with the West.
-To put it better, it can be said that the strategy of Look to the East in the field of foreign policy of the Islamic Republic of Iran has been more affected by the challenge to the West as a codified policy.
+Look to the East has been seen as an escape rather than an opportunity to turn to in times of trouble with the West.
+In other words, it can be said that the strategy of Look to the East in the field of foreign policy of the Islamic Republic of Iran has been more affected by the challenge to the West as a codified policy.